 It’s not high season here so the place isn’t even half full.
 We hardly see the other guests except before dinner when we all gather in the jetty bar for a drink.
 It’s a perfect place also for an after-dinner drink, and watching the sun set in the ocean.

-There’s excursion opportunities here also, of course, and we join a snorkeling party out to little Misali island that has a great sandy beach where local fishermen have pulled up their boats.
+There’s excursion opportunities here too, of course, and we join a snorkeling party out to little Misali island that has a great sandy beach where local fishermen have pulled up their boats.
 One of them exits from the forest with a captured coconut crab.
 It’s a giant land crab and a heavyweight champion in the animal kingdom.
 It can punch a hole in a coconut with one blow of its claw.

-There are some animals in the lodge as well.
+There are some animals in and around the lodge as well.
 Big black centipedes often cross the sandy footpaths and in the evening dark land crabs rustle in the dry leaves on the ground.
 There’s a pool with fantastic views on a hilltop behind our cabana, and it’s sometimes visited by a flock of green monkeys looking for food and water.
 They can be fussy and try to steal your bag and when we try to shoo them away they get aggressive, especially the young males.

 If someone in the staff comes near the monkeys flee, but they don’ have the same respect for us white folks.